O-X-L/dnsbl-checker/README.md

   -j JSON, --json JSON  Only output JSON
   -s SKIP_PROVIDERS, --skip-providers SKIP_PROVIDERS
+                        Comma-separated list of base-providers to skip -a ADD_PROVIDERS, --add-providers ADD_PROVIDERS
-                        Comma-separated list of base-providers to skip -o ONLY_PROVIDERS, --only-providers ONLY_PROVIDERS
+                        Comma-separated list of additional DNS-BL provider-domains to query -o ONLY_PROVIDERS, --only-providers ONLY_PROVIDERS
                         Comma-separated list of DNS-BL provider-domains to query (ignoring the built-in default providers)